 - 1/2 cup fresh Parmesan cheese , finely grated

-Melt butter in medium saucepan.
-Add chopped onion and mushrooms.
-Saute for 5 minutes.
-Remove mushroom mixture and set aside.
+- Melt the butter in medium saucepan.
+Add the onion and mushrooms, saute for 5 minutes.
+Remove and set aside.
+Do not wipe out the saucepan.

-In the same saucepan add flour and whisk into the remaining butter to make a roux (paste).
+- Add the flour and whisk into the remaining butter to make a roux (paste).
 Blend until smooth and bubbly.
-Whisk in milk, half and half, white pepper and salt.
+Whisk in the milk, half and half, white pepper and salt.
 Simmer for an additional 5 minutes, whisking occasionally.

-Ladle 1/2 cup of hot sauce to a small dish with 2 beaten egg yolks.
+- Ladle 1/2 cup of hot sauce to a small dish, while whisking, add the egg yolks.
 Whisk together fully and then slowly add to the rest of the sauce.
 Whisk again.
-Sauce will get thicker and thicker.
-Stir in Worcestershire sauce and sherry.
-Bring to a low boil.
-Remove from heat.
+Sauce will thicken.

-In a medium mixing bowl, toss shrimp, crab meat, mushroom mixture, parsley and 3/4 cup cream sauce.
-Stuff mixture into shells.
-Arrange in a casserole dish sprayed with cooking spray.
+- In a mixing bowl, toss the cooked seafood with the mushroom mixture, parsley and 3/4 cup of the cream sauce.
+Stuff the mixture into shells.
+Arrange in the prepared casserole dish.

-Ladle the remaining sauce over stuffed shells.
-Top with Parmesan cheese.
+- Ladle the remaining sauce over stuffed shells and top with the Parmesan cheese.